Nancy Carroll

 Nancy Carroll (born Ann Veronica Lahiff; November 19, 1903 – August 6, 1965) was an American actress.
 She started her career in Broadway musicals and then became an actress in sound films and was in many films from 1927 to 1938.
 She was then in television roles from 1950 to 1963.
 She received a star on the Hollywood Walk of Fame on February 8, 1960.

-Life and career
+Early years

 Of Irish parentage, the daughter of Thomas and Ann Lahiff, Carroll was born in New York City.
 Her education came at Holy Trinity School in New York, but she left there at age 16 to work as a stenographer in an office of a lace manufacturer.
+(Another source says that she left the eighth grade at age 14 "to go on the stage".)
+She was the seventh of 12 children.
+Although her parents had named her Ann, she said, "... finally I demanded that I be called Nancy, and they agreed it suited me."

-Carroll and her sister Elsie once performed a dancing act in a local contest of amateur talent.
-This led her to a stage career and then on to screen stardom.
-She began her acting career in Broadway musicals.
-She became a successful actress in sound films because her musical background enabled her to play in movie musicals of the 1930s.
-Her film debut was in Ladies Must Dress in 1927.
+Carroll and her sister "worked up a little specialty number" and auditioned for the Shuberts, which resulted in their performing in a show.